Yoona8/frontend-curriculum/notes/javascript.md

 ## Modules
 <details>
-<summary>Tasks to solve</summary>
+<summary>What problems do modules solve?</summary>

-- Namespace
+- namespace
   - no global scope
   - encapsulation
-- Dependencies
+- dependencies
-  - easy to follow on what modules depends on
+  - easy to follow on what module depends on
-- Interface
+- interface
   - methods and props export, easy to navigate

 </details>

 <details>
-<summary>Before ES6</summary>
+<summary>What methods to write modules were used in ES5 (and what are the downsides)?</summary>

 - manual configuration
 - have to remember dependencies order